Vision problems often cause behavior changes

-So if you notice your older adult acting differently, it might be a good time to get their vision checked by an eye doctor.
+So if you notice your older adult acting differently, it might be a good time to get their vision and eye health checked by an eye doctor.

 For example, you might notice that your older adult avoids reading or is now sitting very close to the TV.

 Maybe they’re mixing up medications or canned foods that have similar labels.
 Or, they might be tripping over things that are right in front of them.

 We explain the 4 most common eye diseases that cause blindness in seniors and show how they affect vision.

 Being aware of how your older adult’s vision might be affected helps you identify warning signs and increase the chances that early treatment will help.

 Getting regular comprehensive eye exams is the key to keeping aging eyes healthy.

 With these 4 most common eye diseases, early detection and treatment can save vision.

 Don’t wait until significant vision loss has already occurred.